ROCC-Lab-CU-Boulder/Robust-CBF-for-DT-LTI/README.md

 addpath(userpath+"\RMOAS-RDCBF")
 ```
 We included two example files `rdcbf_example1.mlx` and `rdcbf_example2.mlx` as MATLAB Live Scripts that will guide you in using the
 package.
-They solve Examples 1 and 2, respectively of our paper.
+They solve Examples 1 and 2, respectively, of our paper.

 ## Acknowledgements
 This work was supported by the University of Colorado Boulder.